YuriAnisimov27/RS-Clone/README.md

 Yes, one of the main and obvious server-client relationships is storing and receiving user data.
 And then we did this:
-- we use email as login. and validate it. this introduces some limitations but ensures that the user does not create a login like 1234567 or login or something like that.
+- we use email as login.
+And validate it. this introduces some limitations but ensures that the user does not create a login like 1234567 or login or something like that.
 - it's easier with a password - one requirement! the length limit is 6 characters. any symbols are allowed.
-- after checking the data, we send them to the server, where the password is encrypted and saved to the database. super! now such a user exists. now you can log in)
+- after checking the data, we send them to the server, where the password is encrypted and saved to the database.
+Super!
+  Now such a user exists. now you can log in)
-  PS: don't worry if you enter something wrong. the hint will not be long in coming. wrong login, short password, registration of a user under an email that is already registered and much more is already provided.
+  PS: don't worry if you enter something wrong.
+The hint will not be long in coming.
+Wrong login, short password, registration of a user under an email that is already registered and much more is already provided.
 In addition, the whole process of work from entering data to deleting data from the database is covered by tests.
 See for yourself: